-QHINs must implement the IHE XCA profile to enable query-based QHIN-to-QHIN document exchange.
-The specified standard for Document Query and Retrieve is included in Table 9.
+QHINs must implement the IHE XCA profile to enable Query-based QHIN-to-QHIN document exchange.
+The specified standard for Document Query and Retrieve is included in Table 8.
+Specified Standard for Document Query.

-Table 9.
+Table 8.
 Specified Standard for Document Query

 Function Specified Standard / Profile

 Document Query and Retrieve IHE XCA

-- QTF-45 QHINs MUST implement the IHE XCA profile for QHIN Document Query and Retrieve. - QTF-46 Initiating QHINs MUST be capable of processing Query Solicitations to identify query parameters to include in XCA Requests to Responding QHIN(s). - QTF-47 When initiating a QHIN Query, an Initiating QHIN MUST use ITI-38 Cross Community Query and ITI-39 Cross Community Retrieve, even if using a non-IHE transaction to receive the query from their Participant. - QTF-48 A Responding QHIN MUST accept only ITI-38 Cross Community Query and ITI-39 Cross Community Retrieve from an Initiating QHIN for QHIN Query IHE transactions but may use any exchange method with their Participants.
+- QTF-43 QHINs MUST implement the IHE XCA profile for QHIN Document Query and Retrieve. - QTF-44 Initiating QHINs MUST be capable of processing Query Solicitations to identify query parameters to include in XCA requests to Responding QHIN(s). - QTF-45 When initiating a QHIN Query, an Initiating QHIN MUST use ITI-38 Cross Gateway Query and ITI-39 Cross Gateway Retrieve, even if using a non-IHE transaction to receive the Query from their Participant. - QTF-46 A Responding QHIN MUST accept only ITI-38 Cross Community Query and ITI-39 Cross Community Retrieve from an Initiating QHIN for QHIN Query IHE transactions but may use any exchange method with their Participants. - QTF-47 When a Responding Node is unable to generate C-CDA 2.1 template documents as defined in HL7 CDA® R2 Implementation Guide: Consolidated CDA Templates for Clinical Notes US Realm, QHINs MAY offer document conversion services, except where the use of another template or format is consistent with QTF-49 and QTF-52b. - QTF-48 A QHIN converting a document to C-CDA 2.1 format MUST convert to one of the document templates as defined in HL7 CDA® R2 Implementation Guide: Consolidated CDA Templates for Clinical Notes US Realm.23 - QTF-49 Responding QHINs SHOULD transmit any specific document format Requests (provided by the Initiating QHIN via the IHE XDSDocumentEntryFormatCode XCA parameter) to Responding Nodes. - QTF-50 Responding QHINs SHOULD provide C-CDA 2.1 documents that follow recommendations as presented in Concise Consolidated CDA: Deploying Encounter Summary CDA Documents with Clinical Notes.24